SirBugs/Qiyana/README.md

-	 [WAR] This is the first version of the tool and you may find problems or errors, contact me at @SirBagoza [DOT] Once you run this tool, it's gonna start fuzzing the the directories in your wordlist path [DOT] Check if you wanna save the output in a .txt file by adding (-o [file.txt) [DOT] If you wanna use proxies, Make sure you are using (-p) and (-pp) together [DOT] For submitting headers, Enter them in .txt file separated by new line\n
+	 [WAR] This is the first version of the tool and you may find problems or errors, contact me at @SirBagoza [DOT] Once you run this tool, it's gonna start fuzzing the the directories in your wordlist path [DOT] Check if you wanna save the output in a .txt file by adding (-o [file.txt) [DOT] If you are looking for subdomains fuzzing use -S y [DOT] If you gonna use params fuzzing enter the url like: https://<DOMAIN>/api.php? -P y [DOT] If site keeps replying with 404/home source, Use -U y This grap NonDuplicated length [DOT] To use the filters options run -F length-10 (or) -F lines-10 (or) 0F word-successful [DOT] If you wanna use proxies, Make sure you are using (-p) and (-pp) together [DOT] For submitting headers, Enter them in .txt file separated by new line\n

 	 [INF] We all love the president @AbdelfattahElsisi cuz we are egyptians [INF] Go find more projects/tools on GITHUB@SirBugs [INF] Visit my TWITTER@SirBagoza HackerOne/BugCrowd@bugsv2

+	 [UPDATE] **UPDATE: This Version is V 0.0.2 [14/11/2022]

 	 ====================================================================================================
 ```